EugenefedorovPro/rhyme_rus/README.rst

 Installation
 _________________

-*rhyme_rus* package incules a large data file, which is managed by `Git Large File Storage (LFS) <https://git-lfs.github.com/>`_.
+*rhyme_rus* package incules `wiktionary_rus` dependency with a large data file, which is managed by `Git Large File Storage (LFS) <https://git-lfs.github.com/>`_.
 To upload it properly to Linux machines you should have LFS installed on your PC.

 Linux (checked on Ubuntu 20.04.4)::